-The Comprehensive Plan (the Plan) is a document which guides the nature and intensity of development in the City of Bellevue.
+Bellevue's Comprehensive Plan is the city's foundational policy document that guides growth and development for the next twenty years.
 An amendment to the Plan is a mechanism by which the city may periodically modify its land use, development, or growth policies to reinforce the role of the Comprehensive Plan in guiding growth in our community.